vrikodar/P4ck3t/P4ck3t.md

  - used for clock synchronization
  - uses UDP port 123

+ *NTP uses a hierarchical, semi-layered system of time sources, Each level of this hierarchy is termed a "startum" and is assigned a number starting with zer0 at the top*

 `In the world of NTP, stratum levels define the distance from the reference clock.
 A reference clock is a stratum-0 device that is assumed to be accurate and has little or no delay associated with it`

+*For security reasons it is safe to take time from a local AD server in the network*